The program

 For information on environmental volunteering please email environmental.volunteering@deeca.vic.gov.au or see the interactive map of Victorian environmental volunteering groups.

-You can also contact one of the many community, Landcare or Friends groups who are working to help protect and raise awareness of these, and many other species.
+You can also contact one of the many community groups such as, Landcare or Friends groups who are working to help protect and raise awareness of these, and many other species.

 How can I find out more about this program?